apache/yunikorn-site/docs/design/quota_preemptor.md

 ## “Preemption does not help” situations

 Resources used by each victim may or may not differ.
 Selecting victims from potential victims involves necessary checks, one among them is to ensure usage doesn’t go below the guaranteed resources.
 So, there could be chances that there are no viable options to proceed further.
-For example, Preemptable resources is {memory: 40 GB}, Guaranteed resources: {memory: 50 GB} and Usage is {memory: 100 GB}.
+For example, Preemptable resources is \{memory: 40 GB\}, Guaranteed resources: \{memory: 50 GB\} and Usage is \{memory: 100 GB\}.
 5 victims.
-Each victim is using {memory: 20  GB}.
+Each victim is using \{memory: 20  GB\}.
 Preempting 2 victims is not a problem and attempting 3rd one would make use fall below the guaranteed resources.
 One could come up with ‘N’ number of different scenarios by applying different possible combinations using the above example as reference.
 Unlike Intra queue preemption, where in asks (preemptor) goes through preemption process every scheduling cycle with an interval of  \`X\` seconds and probability of preemption yielding positive outcome after multiple attempts is higher, this preemption process doesn’t have a such inherent retry capabilities to increase the probability of successful preemption.
 Even if it is available, it is not going to help much as running victims are long lived workloads and not going to change immediately.
 We don’t have any option other than trying “best effort” solutions as there is no retryable possibility.
 In order to achieve a successful preemption outcome, a new configuration option called “miss” could be introduced as a  “best effort”  approach to define a smaller % of resources that could be ignored by preempting the victims as much as we can depending on the situations to alleviate the above problem smoothly.
-Not only does it address the above problem, it helps in making a serious attempt to bring down the usage to the nearest expected level and thereby making an effort to march towards the objective of this whole quota change enforcement through preemption.
+Not only does it address the above problem, it helps in making a serious attempt to bring down the usage to the nearest expected level and thereby making an effort to march towards the objective of this whole quota enforcement through preemption.

 However, there could be situations where the above explained “best effort” might not be applied to get best out of the process as it depends on the no. of potential victims available at any moment.
 If there are not enough victims available, maybe only 1 victim, preemption does not help at any cost as attempting further would make usage go below the guaranteed resources.